tensorchord/pgvecto.rs-docs/src/getting-started/overview.md

 ::: details

 `vector(n)` is a valid data type only if $1 \leq n \leq 65535$.
-Due to limits of PostgreSQL, it's possible to create a value of type `vector(3)` of $5$ dimensions and `vector` is also a valid data.
+Due to limits of PostgreSQL, it's possible to create a value of type `vector(3)` of $5$ dimensions and `vector` is also a valid data type.
 However, you cannot still put $0$ scalar or more than $65535$ scalars to a vector.
 If you use `vector` for a column or there is some values mismatched with dimension denoted by the column, you won't able to create an index on it.

 :::